SICTCCS/CCF/README.md

 ![image](docImg/docAddAllFunction.png)

-* Thenis one of the 4 function used to sort by interests they are all almost the same, but each detects different types
+* Then is one of the 4 function used to sort by interests they are all almost the same, but each detects different types

 ![image](docImg/docAddTypeFunction.png)